camunda/camunda-bpm-examples/sdk-js/browser-forms-angular/README.md

 # Standalone usage of JS SDK with AngularJS

 This example attempts to illustrate the way to implement (or use) the [JS SDK](https://github.com/camunda/camunda-bpm-webapp/tree/7.13/camunda-bpm-sdk-js) to work with user task forms.
+Please note that the example covers the use case of user task forms that are deployed only within process application (for more information, please visit our [User guide](https://docs.camunda.org/manual/latest/user-guide/task-forms/#embedded-task-forms).

 ![SDK JS standalone usage with AngularJS](screenshot.png)